-- During the period covered by this report one country reported a new ASF event, while six countries in Europe and one country in Asia updated their ongoing events.
+- During the period covered by this report two countries in Europe and one country in Asia reported new ASF events, while six countries in Europe and one country in Asia updated their ongoing events.
 No new outbreak was reported by countries/territories in the Americas, Africa, nor Oceania.
-Eleven new outbreaks were reported in domestic pigs and 132 in wild boar.
-The majority of outbreaks were reported in Europe and few in Asia. - Since January 2022, 10 countries have reported ASF as a first occurrence in the country, while 11 countries have reported its spread to new zones. - Bhutan notified an event outside the period covered by this report (event start date May 01).
-Bhutan notified the first occurrence of ASF in a zone (Bumthang administrative division) in wild boar.
-The reporting of ASF in wildlife in Bhutan is relevant from a biodiversity conservation point of view, as the endangered endemic suid (global population estimated in 250 adult individuals), the pigmy hog, is likely to be located in the region.
-This report is not included in the statistics below as it started outside the reporting period of this situation report. - ASF continues to represent a global threat and WOAH highlights the importance of implementing strict biosecurity, an early reporting and response system, and maintaining a high level of disease awareness among all actors involved in the value chain. - There are countries that have approved or are conducting field trials of the use of modified live vaccine candidates against ASF Genotype II.
-WOAH stresses the importance of using only high-quality vaccines with demonstrated effectiveness and safety, in accordance with standards in the Terrestrial Manual, including those that have been drafted for ASF vaccines. - The use of non-compliant and poor-quality vaccines may not confer any protection against ASF and risks spreading vaccine viruses that could result in acute or chronic disease.
+Sixteen new outbreaks were reported in domestic pigs and 80 in wild boar, in Asia and Europe. - Since January 2022, 11 countries have reported ASF as a first occurrence in the country, while 11 countries have reported its spread to new zones. - Since January 2022, 57 countries and territories have reported the presence of ASF. - Germany has reported the first occurrence of the disease in Rheinland-Pfalz, with a start date on 06 July.
+This is the second administrative division affected (see details on Hessen in previous situation report).
+As mentioned in the previous WOAH ASF situation report, this is worrying as these outbreaks are very close to countries free of the disease (Belgium, France and Luxembourg).
+These two events will need to be followed closely to monitor the risk of further spread of ASF in Europe. - The situation is also worrying in Bhutan, where the country has reported two newly affected areas (Wangduephodrang and Punakha administrative divisions) where the disease has been reported in domestic pigs. - ASF continues to represent a global threat and WOAH highlights the importance of implementing strict biosecurity, an early reporting and response system, and maintaining a high level of disease awareness among all actors involved in the value chain.

+- There are countries that have approved or are conducting field trials of the use of modified live vaccine candidates against ASF Genotype II.
+As with all vaccines, WOAH stresses the importance of using only high-quality vaccines with demonstrated effectiveness and safety, in accordance with standards in the Terrestrial Manual, including those that have been drafted for ASF vaccines. - The use of non-compliant and poor-quality vaccines may not confer any protection against ASF and risks spreading vaccine viruses that could result in acute or chronic disease.
 These vaccine viruses could also recombine with field strains to generate novel strains that could evade detection and result in acute, chronic and persistent ASF infections. - Any vaccination strategy for ASF should be undertaken as part of a well-designed vaccination programme that considers factors including the local epidemiology of ASF, the expected objectives and the adequacy and sustainability of the relevant technical, financial and human resources.
 The vaccination programme should also include post-vaccination surveillance and monitoring as well as an exit strategy for the cessation of vaccination, as per Chapter 4.18. of the Terrestrial Code. - WOAH urges its Members to continue to promptly notify the occurrence of ASF and to share the relevant epidemiological information, including information on any newly detected recombinant strains and vaccination trials that can facilitate transparency and assist the global control of the disease.

-Recent updates (13/05/2024 - 02/06/2024)
+Recent updates (24/06/2024 - 14/07/2024)